Why Teach in the UCSB Writing Program?

 Working with an assigned supervisor who is a senior lecturer in the Writing Program, TAs are given training in and have significant responsibilities for all aspects of instruction, including grading, for one class (typically 25 students) each quarter.
 New incoming TAs usually begin their Writing Program assignment by teaching Writing 2, the General Education writing course required of all UCSB undergraduates.

 Writing Program TAships begin with participation in Writing 501, Academic Writing: Theory and Practice, a 4-unit course that provides a foundation in composition and rhetoric theory and practice, as well as a grounding in the Writing Program's course content and pedagogical approach.
 While this is a Fall quarter course, it begins prior to the start of the term.
-For Fall 2017 this course will meet Monday, September 11-Thursday, September 21 (excluding weekends).
-All TAs (regardless of prior experience, travel schedules, or anything else) must be able to attend class from approximately 9:30am-3:30 pm from 9/11-9/21, then from 3-4:50 Wednesdays through the Fall quarter.
+For Fall 2022 this course will meet Tuesday, September 06 - Friday, September 16 (excluding weekends).
+All TAs (regardless of prior experience, travel schedules, or anything else) must be able to attend class from approximately 9:30am-3:30 pm from 9/06-9/16, then from 3-4:50 Wednesdays through the Fall quarter.
+The Writing Program is aware that these dates coincide with the last two weeks of Session B for Summer 2022.
+The Program will make accommodations for those applicants selected to be a WRIT TA, to ensure they can manage the responsibilities of their summer teaching, and meet the goals of the 501 training.

 What do TAs teach?